mmai/piquetBook/index.md

 To take another example; A (elder hand) hasa huitieme (good for twenty-six) and a tierce(good for three more).
 He then leads a card,and thus reaches thirty.
 B (younger hand) hasthree tens which are good.
 The three tenssave a pique, as they reckon in order before thepoint made in play by A.

 Carte blanche, taking precedence of all otherscores, saves piques and repiques.
 Carte blanchecounts towards piques and repiques just the sameas other scores.
-Thus: &mdash; A player showing acarte blanche, and, after discarding, having point
+Thus: - A player showing acarte blanche, and, after discarding, having point

 PIQUET.
 99

 and quint (both good), would repique his ad-versary.

 A capot does not count towards a pique, as theforty for the capot is added after the play of thehand is over.
-For instance:&mdash;A (elder hand) hasace, king, queen, knave, eight of spades; ace,king, knave, ten, eight, seven of hearts; and aceof diamonds.
+For instance:-A (elder hand) hasace, king, queen, knave, eight of spades; ace,king, knave, ten, eight, seven of hearts; and aceof diamonds.
 His point and quart are good.These, with three aces, reckon thirteen.
 Hewins every trick, and his total score is twenty-six.He adds forty for the capot, making him sixty-six.He does not gain a pique, as he only madetwenty-six in hand and play.

 A player who reckons nothing that deal as apenalty {see Laws 25, 27, 28, 29, 31, 33, 35, 54,and 58) is not piqued or repiqued if he holds anycards which, but for the penalty, would havescored before his adversary reached thirty.
 Hiscards though not good to score, are good to bar hisadversary.